wp-plugins/ns-cloner-site-copier/readme.txt

 3. The NS Cloner in all its simple, user-friendly glory

 == Changelog ==
+= 2.1.4.8 =
+* Fixed bug that was causing UTF-8 and DB character encoding issues in some environments.
+Primarily affected non-English sites.

 = 2.1.4.7 =
 * Fixed critical bug that prevented user roles from getting cloned when cloning the ROOT site only